pepopowitz/getting-unstuck/slides/src/03-explain.md

 Trail: 1.
 Explain,Why?,Protege Effect

-### Forces you to think more about how things are all fitting together, so you can explain it clearly
+### Inspires you to think about how you'd learn the topic

 Notes: